PrefectHQ/prefect/docs/concepts/states.md

 ```

 #### Pass custom arguments to state change hooks
 The Prefect engine will call your hooks for you upon the state change, passing in the flow, flow run, and state objects.
 This means that you don't have the opportunity to pass in custom arguments to your hooks at runtime.
-However, there are a couple ways you can provide custom arguments to your hooks:
+However, there are a couple ways you can provide custom arguments to your hooks when you define them:

-- set default values for your hooks' arguments when you define them:
+- set default values for your hooks' additional arguments:
 ```python
 from prefect import flow